ValeriaVF/Twitter-Sentiment-Analysis-Using-NLP/README.md

 #### Google & Apple sentiment ratio:
 <img width="411" alt="google_apple_sentiment_ratio" src="https://user-images.githubusercontent.com/79488205/154748394-608d0f0a-7ee0-465c-ab95-cbb2dccea9e3.png">

-In order to address this imbalance, we first used a binary classifier to predict if a tweet would have a negative or not negative response.
-We chose to use this binary classification because negative sentiment is much more insightful to a brand versus neutral or positive sentiment.
-An example of usage could be to monitor if the negative sentiment increases on a particular day, then we can use inferential analysis to find specific tweets that were affecting the rating.
+In order to address this imbalance, we first used a binary classifier to predict if a tweet would have a negative or not negative response, but due to the nature of our data we instead decided to go with a multiclass classifier to label our neutral tweets.

 ## Results & Evaluation